Asymptotic behaviour of galactic small-scale dynamos at modest magnetic Prandtl number: Results

 \subsection{Spectral scaling}

 Magnetic energy spectra for various Pm are displayed in Figure~\ref{fig:etak-res} for both N and P model sets.
-To ease comparison between results during varying stages of the kinematic phase up to and including saturation, each spectrum is normalized by its magnetic energy at the forcing scale, $e_{\rm B}(k_f)$, where $l_f=2\uppi k_f^{-1}\simeq50\pc$ is the typical forcing scale of the SN remnants as determined by the correlation length of the turbulent velocity near the galactic midplane \citep{HSSFG17}.
+In Figure~\ref{fig:etak-res}\emph{(a)} with $\Pm=1$, the spectra for the models of set N in the kinematic phase align with the Kazantzev $k^{3/2}$ scaling for $k<\kf$ \citep{K68} while the peak energy extends to higher $k$ with increasing resolution, where the forcing wavenumber $\kf=2\uppi \lf^{-1}$ is determined by the correlation length of the turbulent velocity near the galactic midplane $\lf\simeq50\pc$ \citep{HSSFG17}.